SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

   - github: [Yoongon-Kim](https://github.com/Yoongon-Kim)

 ## Our Model
-Our model uses MoE strategy with three [Feature-Image (FI) VarNet](https://www.nature.com/articles/s41598-024-59705-0) sub-models.
+Our model uses MoE strategy with four [Feature-Image (FI) VarNet](https://www.nature.com/articles/s41598-024-59705-0) sub-models.
 However, due to the 8GB limit on GPU VRAM, we discarded Block-wise Attention in each FI-VarNet sub-model to save memory for more cascades and deeper UNets within the sub-model.

 ![EntireModel3](./img/EntireModel3.png)